namecoin/StemNS/README.md

 By default StemNS daemon is configured with two example name resolution services, invoked for resolving `<something>.<service>.onion`:
 * `.pet.onion` implemented in `ns_petname.py` resolves a predefined set
-of names (try, e.g., "http://txtorcon.pet.onion" in TBB).
+of names (try, e.g., "http://txtorcon.pet.onion" in Tor Browser).
 * `.demo.onion` always remap to txtorcon's documentation hidden-service.
 So `<anything>.demo.onion` will redirect you to txtorcon's documentation.